• Skip to primary navigation

 Avid readers should visit Blue Bicycle Books and jewelry lovers will swoon over the Peyton William Jewelry shop.
 If you’re looking for less expensive souvenirs, the Savannah Bee Company sells a range of local honeys that adhere to TSA’s liquids rule.

-Charleston Itinerary Day 3: Fort Sumter, William Mansion, French Quarter, & Pineapple Fountain
+Day 3: Fort Sumter, Williams Mansion, French Quarter, & Pineapple Fountain

 Grab your comfiest walking shoes because your third and final day in Charleston will be spent touring historic sites and admiring old homes.
 What a wonderful way to end three perfect days in Charleston!